 "...the new episodes are exuberant and excellent, nearly surpassing the creative heights of the first season and providing a path to keeping things strange for years to come."

-Writing in USA Today, Kelly Lawler mentions that the Duffer Brothers have worked out that doing the same thing for the third time wasn't going to cut it for Stranger Things fans, and gives us a hint of some of the terrors that await:
+, Kelly Lawler mentions that the Duffer Brothers have worked out that doing the same thing for the third time wasn't going to cut it for Stranger Things fans, and gives us a hint of some of the terrors that await:

 "The series builds upon its Steven Spielberg and Stephen King influences with an homage to alien invasion and zombie films, creating a genuinely terrifying (and really rather disgusting) new threat."